The Inward Investment and International Taxation Review: USA

 - otherwise qualifies for an exemption.

 Similarly, certain amounts payable to a non-financial non-US entity generally will be subject to withholding at a rate of 30 per cent, unless such entity certifies that it does not have any 'substantial United States owners', provides certain information regarding the entity's 'substantial United States owners' or otherwise qualifies for an exemption.
-The Treasury Department has entered into agreements for the implementation of FATCA with the competent authorities of other countries, including Canada, France, Germany, Italy, Japan, Spain, Switzerland and the United Kingdom, among others, which agreements modify certain of these provisions.
+The Treasury Department has entered into agreements for the implementation of FATCA with the competent authorities of other countries, including Canada, France, Germany, Italy, Japan, Spain, Switzerland and the United Kingdom, among others, and such agreements modify certain of these provisions.

 Taxation of funding structures

 Entities may be funded with capital contributions or with debt funding, but there must be some member with an equity interest in the entity.
-The US tax rules generally permit a deduction for interest payments made on indebtedness,66 but do not permit a deduction (or deem a deduction) on capital contributed to an entity in exchange for equity.
+The US tax rules generally permit a deduction for interest payments made on indebtedness,65 but do not permit a deduction (or deem a deduction) on capital contributed to an entity in exchange for equity.
 Regardless of the entity's form, contributions of cash or property when forming an entity are generally tax-free for the contributor and the receiving entity.

 i Characterisation of funding as debt or equity